yacineMahdid/deep-learning-model-explained/resnet/README.md

     model = ResNet(block, layers, weights, **kwargs)
 ```

-Which means that there is the `ResNet` class that we need to have to investigate further.
+Which means that there is the `ResNet` class that we need to investigate further.

 **Quick Note:**
 I know it seems like it's a bit convoluted, but at this point we are getting into the core of resnet.
 Getting there!